annab4093/blog-hw/posts/hsmeas1.md

 Therefore,via designing audiovisual stimulis in the environment, these neurotransmitters can be activated to create the desired emotional outcome.
 The next thing to do is to define and elaborate on which of the basic emotional states constitutes the state of sublime.

 **reference**

+Doran, R. (2017).
+The theory of the sublime from Longinus to Kant.
+Cambridge: Cambridge University Press.

+Burke, E. (1821).
+A Philosophical Enquiry Into the Origin of Our Ideas of the Sublime and Beautiful.

 Lövheim, H. (2012).
 A new three-dimensional model for emotions and monoamine neurotransmitters.
 Medical Hypotheses, 78(2), pp.341–348. doi:https://doi.org/10.1016/j.mehy.2011.11.016.